lenmanean/doer/doer/docs/IMPLEMENTATION_SUMMARY.md

-# Branch-Based Deployment Implementation Summary
+# Single-Branch Deployment Implementation Summary

 ## ✅ What Was Completed